project-fifo/eplugin/README.md

 config/1
 --------
 Fetches the custom plugin Config.
-This can is not tied to anything but simply can be used to store whatever plugin config is required.
+This is holding plugin internal information as well as some used by eplugin.

 ```erlang
 eplugin:config(my_fancy_callback).
 %% -> {ok, Config}